AI-in-Medicine-IIT-Ropar/BoMBR_dataset_preprocessing/README.md

 3. Run the script
 4. The script will convert the Pascal VOC dataset to an integer-encoded format and save it in `finalCompletedir`.

+# Results
+## The notebook and script generate annotations and integer-encoded datasets, respectively.
+These results can be used for further analysis or as inputs to other models or tools.